gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: justify

-    For this system, long range Coulomb interaction would be a better choice.
+    For this system, long-range Coulomb interaction would be a better choice.
 We could also improve the thermostating of the system by applying a separate thermostat to water molecules and ions.